eysong/C-V2XMsgExchangeAssessingTool/README.md

 # C-V2XMsgExchangeProcessAssessmentTool
-This repository is a software tool to automatically measure and assess C-V2X message exchanging process based on SAE J2735 and IEEE 1609.3 and 1609.2 standards.
+This repository is a software tool to automatically measure and assess C-V2X message exchanging processes based on SAE J2735 and IEEE 1609.3 and 1609.2 standards.
 It compares the unique attributes of a transmitted packet with the received packet to confirm that the transmitted content is identical.
-It also determines if a packet was lost during transmission.
+Ultimately, this program determines if a packet was successfully sent from the sender and received by the receiver or, instead, lost during transmission.
+It also checks for any potential retransmitted V2X messages.
+The message exchange can be analyzed in three different ways involving a mix of on-board units (OBUs) and road-side units (RSUs).
+Specifically, it can be from OBU to OBU, OBU to RSU, or RSU to OBU, which are, respectively, vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and infrastructure-to-vehicle (I2V).

+## Supported Vendors/Manufacturers
+- Cohda
+- Commsignia
+- Kapsch
+- Qualcomm
+- Ettifos
+- MioVision
+- Denso
+- ITTelComm

 ## How To Use